 40. Limit your screen time at night to prevent yourself from staying up too late – instead, listen to an audiobook, or read an actual book or magazine before you nod off.

 41. Try to think of at least one thing per day that you are grateful for, and if you are burdened by something, try to think of two things that you are happy about to cancel out the bad.
-Journaling what you feel gratitude for can help is a great way to keep track of these feelings.
+Journaling what you feel gratitude for is a great way to keep track of these feelings.

 42. Ask for help if you need it.
 If you can’t shake feelings of anxiety or depression, contact your doctor or a therapist for a virtual session.